 As we prepared to leave the Simon Guest House, I had to head to the kitchen to thank the jolly chef who wore a jaunty chef’s hat.
 What delicious meals he cooked.

-While descending through the winding stone paths of Gandruk we stopped at the Gurung Museum and saw such interesting artifacts of everyday life in older-times, such as baskets, looms, tools, and clothing.
-We trekked down, down, down to Sayuli Bazaar (and saw monkeys and a Himalayan Griffin enroute).
+While descending through the winding stone paths of Gandruk we stopped at the Gurung Museum and saw interesting artifacts of everyday life in older times, such as baskets, looms, tools, and clothing.
+We trekked down, down, down to Sayuli Bazaar (and saw monkeys and a Himalayan Griffin en route).
 The weather felt noticeably hotter as we entered the lower elevations, and we stopped off at a refreshing waterfall for a rest and a snack.

-We decided to skip spending one more night on the trail, but rather to trek on to Birethanti and head back to Pokhara.
+We decided to skip spending one more night on the trail, but rather trek on to Birethanti and head back to Pokhara.
 While walking the deserted dirt road leading to Birethanti, it started to rain.
-We stopped to cover our backpacks with rain-covers and, just then, a JEEP pulled alongside of us.
+We stopped to cover our backpacks with rain covers and, just then, a JEEP pulled alongside us.
 “Pokhara?”, the driver asked.
 Wow!
-We thought that it might be too expensive (since we weren’t all that close to Birethanti or Nayapul), but Sujan said that it was do-able and he bargained a price.
+We thought that it might be too expensive (since we weren’t all that close to Birethanti or Nayapul), but Sujan said that it was doable and he bargained a price.
 We hopped in and we were off to Pokhara!

 I’m glad that we were able to have a full, free day in Pokhara.
 There is much to see and do!
 One highlight was renting a small boat and paddling out on Fewa Lake.
-We also enjoyed walking the main street that borders the lake, tried “yak cheese”, strolled through the bookstores, ate at delicious restaurants, and watched a huge thunderstorm over the Himalayas from our hotel rooftop.
+We also enjoyed walking the main street that borders the lake, trying “yak cheese”, strolling through the bookstores, eating at delicious restaurants, and watching a huge thunderstorm over the Himalayas from our hotel rooftop.

 Our 12 days ( Mardi Himal Trek ) in Nepal flew by...and we can’t wait to return!